allanwheeler/preppin_data/README.md

-# Preppin' Data
+# Preppin' Data Solutions
-This repo captures my participation in the Preppin' Data community project.
+This captures my participation in the Preppin' Data community project.